HTTP-RPC/Kilo/README.md

 perform("def", stringBuilder::append); // abcdef
 ```

-`Optionals` additionally provides the follwing method, which performs a "safe" cast:
+`Optionals` also provides the following method, which performs a "safe" cast:

 ```java
 public static <T> T cast(Object value, Class<T> type) {
 ```

-If the provided value is an instance of the requested type, the cast will succeed.
-Otherwise, the method will return `null`.
+If the given value is an instance of the requested type, the cast will succeed; otherwise, the method will return `null`.
 For example:

 ```java
 var text = cast("abc", String.class); // abc